GEIGEIGEIST/qmk-config-totem/readme.md

 # QMK CONFIG FOR THE TOTEM SPLIT KEYBOARD

+> **Note**
+> The qmk firmware for the TOTEM isn't finished yet.
+I will remove this note, when it's useable.

 [Here](https://github.com/GEIGEIGEIST/totem) you can find the hardware files and build guide.\
 [Here](https://github.com/GEIGEIGEIST/zmk-config-totem) you can find the ZMK config for the TOTEM.